 In addition, the recently enacted John S. McCain National Defense Authorization Act permits SBIR/STTR awardees to use an outside consulting firm of their choosing to provide Technical and Business Assistance (TABA) and allows for an additional $6,500 for Phase I awards and $50,000 for Phase II awards to help improve your chances of commercialization and growing your business.

-Whether you already participate in SBIR programs or are interested in exploring these funding sources for the first time, TekMark can assist you in the following ways;
+TekMark has been supporting SBIR firms for 20 years and whether you already participate in SBIR programs or are interested in exploring these funding sources for the first time, TekMark can assist you in the following ways;

 - Establishing contact with key agency program managers who manage programs related to your technology/market and may be interested in funding further development of your technology

 - Guiding you through the proposal solicitation, writing and submittal process

 - Obtaining Voice of the Customer (VoC) data and Letters of Support (LOS) to augment your commercialization plans and improve your chances for an award.